Overview of the Matching Program

 By the end of November, additional information on preparing and submitting Rank Order Lists for the Match, as well as the procedures for obtaining Match results, will be available to applicants and programs registered to participate in the Match.

 Following interviews, students will identify on their Rank Order Lists, in numerical order of preference (first choice, second choice, etc.), the programs where they would like to be matched.
 Students should include on their Rank Order Lists only those programs where they would agree to accept a contract.
 Likewise, institutions identify on the programs' Rank Order Lists the students to whom they are prepared to offer contracts, in numerical order of preference.

 Students and institutions may rank as many or as few choices as they wish on their Rank Order Lists.
 However, ranking too few choices may decrease the probability of a match taking place or a position being filled.
 Furthermore, students and programs should rank choices in true order of preference, without consideration for how they will be ranked by the other party.

 Match participants will be required to enter their Rank Order Lists for the Match online via this web site.
 All students and programs must submit their completed Rank Order List no later than January 18, 2019.

 The specific rankings submitted for the Match are confidential; students and programs do not receive information about the rankings submitted by other students and programs.

-There are rare circumstances when, at the last moment, an approved program is discontinued or does not participate in the Match process.
+There are rare circumstances when, at the last moment, a program is discontinued or does not participate in the Match process.
 If this should happen, the program will be skipped in the processing of a student's Rank Order List; this will have the effect of moving the remaining programs up in the preference order.
 Similarly, if a program has ranked a student who has withdrawn from the Match or does not submit any rankings, the student will be skipped in the processing of a program’s Rank Order List, which will have the effect of moving the remaining students up in the preference order.